 Applicants must be aged between 18 and 26 years old.
 Emerging dance artists either currently in tertiary training or within their first 5 years of professional practice are strongly encouraged to apply, especially those who are interested in devising solo, improvisation based work.

-Applicants must be aged between 15 and 26 years old.
+Applicants must be aged between 15 and 26 years old and currently living in the Peel region.
 Dance students currently studying ATAR or similar and contemporary dance enthusiasts are strongly encouraged to apply.
 Applicants must be interested in devising own choreography and feel comfortable performing structured improvisation and as a soloist.

 · Monday 4 February: Applications open